2024 Christmas is Coming 50/50 Raffle! Draw Date: Dec 20, 2024

 What happens if I take the training, but then decide I’m not suited to being a Hospice Northwest volunteer?

 While we hope to retain as many trainees as possible, we do understand that being a hospice volunteer may not be a perfect fit for everyone that completes the training course.
-When you sign up for the training, you are required to pay a $100 training fee, which we will retain if you are not able to complete your one-year commitment to us.
 We also believe the training you receive will never be wasted, as you will have gained skills and information that you will find useful in your personal life.

 How many hospice volunteers does Hospice Northwest have?

-The number of hospice volunteers changes from year to year, but the count is usually around 250.
-We have approximately 180 hospice volunteers in Thunder Bay and approximately 70 volunteers providing support in the District.
+The number of hospice volunteers changes from year to year, but the count is usually around 145+ in Thunder Bay and the District.

 I live outside the city of Thunder Bay.
 Can I still become a hospice volunteer?